Louis-Napoléon, Prince Imperial: Death

-Two of his escort were killed, and another was missing.
-Carey and the four men remaining came together about 50 yd from where the prince made his final stand but did not fire at the Zulus.
+Two troopers of the Natal Native Horse, Abel and Rogers, as well the Zulu guide accompanying them, died with the prince during the Zulu ambush.
+Carey and the four surviving men came together about 50 yd from where the prince made his final stand but did not fire at the Zulus.
 Carey led his men back to camp.
 The prince's body was recovered the next day.
 After a court of inquiry, a court-martial, and intervention by Empress Eugénie and Queen Victoria, Carey returned to his regiment.
 Carey died in Bombay on 22 February 1883.

 Louis-Napoléon's death caused an international sensation.
 Rumours spread in France that the prince had been intentionally "disposed of" by the British.
 Alternatively, the French republicans or the Freemasons were blamed.
 In one account, Queen Victoria was accused of arranging the whole thing, a theory that was later dramatised by Maurice Rostand in his play Napoleon IV.
 The Zulus later claimed that they would not have killed him if they had known who he was.
 Langalabalele, his chief assailant, was killed in July at the Battle of Ulundi.
 Eugénie later made a pilgrimage to Sobuza's kraal, where her son had died, and where the Prince Imperial Memorial, paid for by Queen Victoria, had been erected.
 The prince, who had begged to be allowed to go to war and who had worried his commanders by his dash and daring, was described by Garnet Wolseley, 1st Viscount Wolseley, as "a plucky young man, and he died a soldier's death.
 What on earth could he have done better?"

-His decomposed body was brought back to Spithead on board the British troopship HMS Orontes, and thence transferred onto HMS Enchantress for sailing on to Woolwich Arsenal; overnight, he lay in state in the western octagonal guardhouse by the riverfront.
-The funeral procession, including Queen Victoria, went from there to Chislehurst, where he was buried.
+His remains were brought back to Spithead on board the British troopship HMS Orontes, and thence transferred onto HMS Enchantress for sailing on to Woolwich Arsenal; overnight, he lay in state in the western octagonal guardhouse by the riverfront.
+The funeral procession, including Queen Victoria, went from there to Chislehurst, where he was buried in St Mary's Catholic Church.
 On 9 January 1888, his body was transferred to a special mausoleum constructed by his mother as the Imperial Crypt at St Michael's Abbey, Farnborough, next to his father.

 The Prince Imperial had appointed Prince Napoléon Victor Bonaparte as his heir, thus skipping the genealogically senior heir, Victor's father, Prince Napoléon.